Clopma/ZoteSpaceGame/README.md

 myWindow->StartLoop();
 ```

-The window **must** to be constructed as a reference.
+The window **must** be constructed as a reference.
 The `Ref` syntax is just a normal shared pointer.
 The `StartLoop()` method initialises the window loop.
 So if you write code after that function it won't execute until the Zote Window get's closed.
 <p></p>
 Running the application now should open an empty grey window.
 <p></p>